- Coronavirus - College Update

 To report a student home test result, please Click Here

-1. Face coverings in schools and colleges from 17th May
+1. Face coverings in classrooms.

 Principal – West Thames College